ddd-crew/como-prep-canvas/README.md

 Understanding what falls within and outside the scope is essential.
 This includes considering products, domains, value streams, teams, services, and systems.
 Reflect on whether decisions need to be made and consider incorporating decision-making styles (see optional field).
 Additionally, it may be the right moment to discuss the flight level, such as whether you want to focus on the domain, business processes, application flow or actual code (consider adding the optional field for deeper exploration).
 Being as specific as possible helps minimize misunderstandings and unexpected surprises.

 **Why it matters:**
 Addressing the scope of the workshop beforehand helps to better understand the problem and determine whom you need for your workshop to be successful.
-It sets expections and enables the participants to prepare respectively.
-Being aware of what is in and out of scope helps to keep the workshop focused and that discussions remain productive.
+It sets expectations and enables the participants to prepare respectively.
+Being aware of what is in and out of scope helps to keep the workshop focused and ensures that discussions remain productive.
 Sometimes it is easier to pinpoint what is out of scope than in scope.
-By asking for both, you can more easily sense and react to any resistnace or conflict in the group and adapt to your stakeholder group and open up new perspectives.
+By asking for both, you can more easily sense and react to any resistance or conflict in the group and adapt to your stakeholder group, opening up new perspectives.

 It also helps find the right methods for the workshop and manage expectations (e.g., what is possible vs. what would be wished for in an ideal world).
 It helps facilitators prioritize if time is limited.
 If time remains, you can address these.
 Sometimes it's easier for stakeholders to deprioritize their expectations rather than skip them completely.
 They can also serve as potential follow-ups after the workshop.